Ross Mathews vs. The Ducks: Episode

 On the main stage, RuPaul welcomes fellow judging panelists Michelle Visage and Mathews, as well as guest judge Sam Smith.
 RuPaul reveals the runway category: "Black and White Ball".
 After the fashion show, the contestants and judges watch the sketch.
 The judges deliver their critiques.
 RuPaul asks the contestants who should go home and why.
 The contestants answer, then go back stage while the judges deliberate.
 RuPaul then shares the results with the group.
 Lexi Love and Suzie Toot are deemed safe.
 Sam Star and Onya Nurve receive positive critiques, and Onya Nurve is declared the winner, earning her a cash tip of $5,000.
 Jewels Sparkles, Lana Ja'Rae, and Lydia B Kollins receive negative critiques, then Jewels Sparkles is deemed safe.
 Lana Ja'Rae and Lydia B Kollins place in the bottom and face off in a lip-sync contest to "Unholy" (2022) by Smith and Kim Petras.
 Lana Ja'Rae wins the lip-sync and Lydia B Kollins is eliminated from the competition.

 Production

-Cheyenne Jackson is a guest director for the main challenge and appears in the episode's sketch.
+Cheyenne Jackson (pictured in 2025) is a guest director for the main challenge and appears in the episode's sketch.

 The episode originally aired on March 14, 2025.

+Lydia B Kollins uses scissors during the "Unholy" performance.